mloning-shell/minimal-python-app-with-prometheus-metrics/README.md

 In `prometheus.yml`, we configure Prometheus to pull metrics from our app, using the app name and port from the `docker-compose.yml` file as a target.

 ## Run the app on Kubernetes with Prometheus

+* install loki-stack Helm chart in k8s
+* build and push app Docker image
+* install app in k8s
+* use port-forwarding to see app
+* use port-forwarding to see Prometheus UI

+We use annotations on our app in `deployment.yaml` to configure Prometheus to pull metrics from our app.

 TODO